ndieckow/aoc-2023/README.md

 ## Day 20
 Today was a bit nasty.
 The problem was interesting, but tricky to implement.
 Had to do lots of debugging in part 1.
 Part 2 required a minimal amount of reverse engineering and some elementary number theory.
 My code is not generic, because the `interest` array is hardcoded.
 Despite taking quite long, I still placed below 1000 in both parts.

+## Day 23
+For some reason, I really struggled with today's problem.
+Setting up the graph in part 1 took me over an hour.
+I tried DP for the second part, but it seems like it's too slow.

+Okay, DP worked for part 2, but it takes like 5 minutes.
+This is the solution I'm gonna go with for now.
+I might update this later once I figure out a faster one.